Students will learn to create a more sustainable environment with the Certificate III in Horticulture.

-Working in our on-campus gardens, you'll learn about plant classification, selection, and identification, as well as weed, pest, and disease control.
+Working in GOTAFE's on-campus gardens, they will learn about plant classification, selection, and identification, as well as weed, pest, and disease control.

-This course prepares you to work in the Irrigation, Horticulture, or Landscaping industries.
+This course prepares students to work in the Irrigation, Horticulture, or Landscaping industries.

-After graduating, you might like to undertake further study in the AHC40416 Certificate IV in Horticulture or AHC40516 Certificate IV in Parks and Gardens.
+After graduating, students might like to undertake further study in the AHC40416 Certificate IV in Horticulture or AHC40516 Certificate IV in Parks and Gardens.

 Course Dates & Times